-Filmy stuff, and CSS/HTML/Little bit of PHP Joined over 5 years ago Tim has invited Tyler Balser
+Filmy stuff, and CSS/HTML/Little bit of PHP Joined almost 6 years ago Tim has invited Tyler Balser

 seems a little expensive for an app that is essentially the front end of a free open source toolset.
 ImageOptim does just as good but at zero cost.

 when someone says "When you go into the Hebrew" I walk away, turn off the video, or stop listening.